DOOM

 Developer: id Software | Publisher: Bethesda Softworks | Release Date: 2016 | Genre: Action / First Person Shooter | Website: Official Website | Purchase: Steam

-It’s hard to believe now, but once upon a time every game that had a first-person viewpoint and gun was described as a “Doom-clone.”
-The 1993 classic wasn’t the first game that allowed players to shoot things from a new perspective, but it was certainly the most influential.
-However, since then the genre has continued to evolve and even the third official Doom game, released in 2004, chose to reboot the franchise as a horror shooter instead of following in the action-fest boots of the original.
-Since then things have been very quiet on the Doom front and apart from a high-definition remaster of Doom 3, it didn’t’ look like Doom 4 would ever become a reality.
-Fast forward to 2016 and against all odds id not only managed to release a new Doom, but also designed it in such a way that it stays true to its roots without feeling dated.
+It’s hard to believe now, but once upon a time, every game with a first-person viewpoint and gun was described as a “Doom clone.”
+The 1993 classic wasn’t the first game that allowed players to shoot things from a new perspective, but it was undoubtedly the most influential.
+However, since then, the genre has continued to evolve, and even the third official Doom game, released in 2004, rebooted the franchise as a horror shooter instead of following in the action-fest boots of the original.
+Since then, things have been very quiet on the Doom front, and apart from a high-definition remaster of Doom 3, it didn’t look like Doom 4 would ever become a reality.
+Fast forward to 2016, and against all odds, id not only managed to release a new Doom but also designed it in such a way that it stays true to its roots without feeling dated.

-Instead of being a lowly space marine who just happened to be at the wrong place at a wrong time because he assaulted a superior officer, your character is now the mythical Doom Slayer.
+Instead of being a lowly space marine who just happened to be at the wrong place at the wrong time because he assaulted a superior officer, your character is now the mythical Doom Slayer.
 Apparently, your talent for ripping and tearing through demons is so legendary that you strike fear into the hearts of all of hell’s inhabitants.
 Unable to kill you, they only managed to lock you away in a sarcophagus, which is where UAC got their hands on you.
-It’s goofy and over the top, but who wouldn’t want to be the ultimate bad-ass demon stomper.
+It’s goofy and over the top, but who wouldn’t want to be the ultimate bad-ass demon stomper?

 We understand that not everyone is equally good at first-person shooters, but Doom is definitely the type of game where you want to keep the difficulty setting as high as possible.
-Facing and then overcoming seemingly overwhelming odds is quite a rush and the sheer pace of combat makes it a blast.
-This is is not the type of game that allows you to hide behind cover while taking occasional potshots at enemies as your health slowly regenerates.
+Facing and then overcoming seemingly overwhelming odds is quite a rush, and the sheer pace of combat makes it a blast.
+This is not the type of game that allows you to hide behind cover while taking occasional potshots at enemies as your health slowly regenerates.
 Instead, you are given no cover, no regenerating health, and enemies that will swarm you the second you stand still for too long.
 Thankfully, enemies drop health and armor pick-ups when you kill them, which means that the most efficient way to stay alive is to kill enemies as quickly as possible.
-Normally one would want to put as much distance between yourself and a demon, but in Doom you can actually close in and perform a “glory” kill on enemies if you’ve dazed them.
-Dazed enemies glow so you can pick them out from the crowd and depending on the direction from which you approach them when performing the glory kill you could snap their necks, stomp their heads in, beat them to death with their own severed limb or much more.
-Once again, it’s gloriously violent and over the top, but fits in well with the rest of the game.
+Usually, one would want to put as much distance between yourself and a demon, but in Doom, you can close in and perform a “glory” kill on enemies if you’ve dazed them.
+Dazed enemies glow so you can pick them out from the crowd, and depending on the direction from which you approach them when performing the glory kill, you could snap their necks, stomp their heads in, beat them to death with their own severed limb, or much more.
+Once again, it’s gloriously violent and over the top, but it fits in well with the rest of the game.
 Glory kills also reward you with more health and ammo pick-ups, so you’ll want to perform as many of them as possible.

-When all is said and done Doom (2016) turned out to be a far better game than anyone expected.
-It’s troubled development meant that expectations were quite low, but id managed to turn things around and deliver a solid experience.
-It’s not perfect, we still encountered the odd bug or two and the multiplayer won’t be winning any awards, but for sheer visceral fun it’s hard to beat.
+When all is said and done, Doom (2016) turned out to be a far better game than anyone expected.
+Its troubled development meant that expectations were quite low, but id managed to turn things around and deliver a solid experience.
+It’s not perfect—we still encountered the odd bug or two—and the multiplayer won’t be winning any awards, but for sheer visceral fun, it’s hard to beat.

 System Requirements